 Later, Marc earned a degree in Telecommunication from Michigan State University, one of the nation's leading institutions in telecommunication policy.
-While in East Lansing, Marc studied broadcast management, programming, ratings, broadcast regulation (including its structure, policies, and the politics that affect it), news and public affairs programming, journalism, linguistics, the science of sound (fascinating stuff — acoustical environments, acoustics of speech, acoustics of music, how we hear), electrical engineering, political science, the business structures and practices of commercial and noncommercial broadcast entities, and at a Ph.D. level, public broadcasting.
-He minored in Spanish, played ice hockey, went skydiving (once, and not necessarily with a good outcome), and was heavily involved as pianist and musical director in the rich college and regional musical theatre environment.
+While in East Lansing, Marc studied broadcast management, programming, ratings, broadcast regulation (including its structure, policies, and the politics that affect it), news and public affairs programming, journalism, linguistics, the science of sound (fascinating stuff — acoustical environments, acoustics of speech, acoustics of music, how we hear), electrical engineering, political science, the business structures and practices of commercial and noncommercial broadcast entities, and at the graduate level, broadcast journalism and public broadcasting.
+He minored in Spanish, played ice hockey, went skydiving (once, and not necessarily with a good outcome), and was heavily involved as pianist and musical director in the rich university and regional musical theatre environment.
 He also gained tremendous experience at the university's WKAR-AM and FM, a major public radio station serving a large area of mid-Michigan.

 Marc holds a J.D. from the Pace University School of Law.
-Academic honors included Dean's List and Ranking Scholar.
+Academic honors included Dean's List and Ranking Scholar in various semesters.
 He was a Managing Editor of the Pace Law Review, and he wrote and published an article about the negative effects of broadcast deregulation: The Public Interest, Convenience, or Necessity: A Dead Standard in the Era of Broadcast Deregulation?, 10 Pace Law Review 661 (1990), also available in law libraries and on Westlaw.
 The article has been cited in books and other law review articles.
 Other law school writing included explorations of the ethical and moral implications of end-of-life issues, animal welfare law, and the role of legislatively interested money in congressional elections.